Grants call - CfAR

 Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions & research dissemination

 The funding is granted for either (a) the costs incurred as part of an artistic production, or (b) the costs incurred in the dissemination of your work in Artistic Research.
-These can include, for example, for (a) renting of an event venue, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) conference/symposium fees, accommodation, and travel costs.
+These can include, for example, for (a) renting of an event venue, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) conference/symposium fees, accommodation, or travel costs.
 The production can have members from outside of Uniarts Helsinki.
-Given the limited size of the amount (approximately 10,000 euros per call), we kindly ask you to keep the applied sum on a moderate level.
+Given the limited amount (approximately 10.000 euros in this call), we kindly ask you to keep the applied sum on a moderate level.
 The applicant is responsible for managing all possible taxes and side costs involved (within the sum granted).

-A report on the grant must be submitted either (a) within two months after the production/event taking place or (b) by 30.11.2019, whichever is the earliest.
+A report on the grant must be submitted within two months after the production/event taking place.
 The grant may be recovered if the report is not submitted.
 The grant cannot be carried over to a later date.

 The decisions regarding the grants are made by CfARs Steering Group, that consists of members from each Academy in the Uniarts Helsinki.
-Applications that are sent in late will not be considered.
+Late applications will not be considered.
 The decision regarding grant recipients is scheduled to be made by the middle of October.

 More information: Michaela Bränn